Aitbytes/Securite-Cloud-Projet-Long/content/docs/Core_Security_Challenges_in_Cloud_Environments.md

 ### Takeaways

 These case studies highlight the diversity of attack vectors in cloud environments.
-As cloud services and web applications continue to evolve, organizations must stay ahead with **continuous security testing and monitoring** to mitigate emerging threats.
-While low-level memory safety issues remain a key concern, as with any software.
-Adequate Identity and Access management become increasingly crucial in cloud environments.
+While low-level memory safety issues remain a key concern, as they do in any software, adequate identity and access management becomes increasingly crucial in cloud environments.

-In an on-premise environment, data access is often based on a defined network perimeter, with more static controls, limiting opportunistic attacks that can happen in cloud environments caracterized by broad network access.
+In on-premises environment, data access is often based on a defined network perimeter with more static controls, which limits opportunistic attacks more common in cloud environments characterized by broad network access.

-Meanwhile, faster deployment increases the risk of rapid exploitation, while simultaneously enabling rapid reaction to threats.
+Meanwhile, faster deployments increase the risk of rapid exploitation but also enable quicker responses to threats.
+This is further supported by managed logging and monitoring.

-Finally, logging and monitoring become easier to centralise in a cloud environment, facilitating rapid threat detection.

 ### Vulnerabilities